rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/neuroscience-research.md

 </aside>

-Although there is much to do, we have made significant progress on several key aspects of cortical theory.
-We are filling in the pieces of the common cortical circuit that underlines all of intelligence.
+Although there is much to do, we have made significant progress on filling in the pieces of the common cortical circuit that underlines all of intelligence.
+We have proposed a novel theory and broad framework for understanding what the neocortex does and how it does it.
 We have made discoveries on how neurons make predictions, the role of dendritic spikes in cortical processing, how cortical layers learn sequences, and how cortical columns learn to model objects through movement.

 </section>